 On public lands, the GAP should state what downhole spacing is allowed for that unit.
-Downhole spacing should to be determined according to the requirements of federal and state laws and regulations.
+Downhole spacing is to be determined according to the requirements of federal and state law.
 When seasonal stipulations restrict drilling activities on a lease, waivers should be subject to approval by the CDOW and public review as provided for in BLM regulations.
 As noted in Guideline #2, such waivers should be denied where CDOW or USFWS object.